Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 Instead of a lens, this type uses a prism to focus the image.
 With that, they offer a small magnification range.

 They have their reticles etched, so you can still focus on crosshairs once you run out of power.
-Yet, they have an eye relief factor, so you NEED an eye to focus on your targets.

 Conclusion: Clearing Up Loose Ends